 Goodwood Park Healthcare Group's community services are designed to provide additional specialist supports for clients who are able and who wish to live independently in their community of choice.
 Supports can assist them to remain actively involved with their family and whānau, participate in community living, education, employment and self-management of their wellbeing.

-The community services offered at Goodwood Park Healthcare Group assist people with everyday tasks; such as accessing community activities, social and recreational groups, parenting support, education and employment options, budgeting, and liason with or agencies.
+The community services offered at Goodwood Park Healthcare Group assist people with everyday tasks; such as accessing community activities, social and recreational groups, parenting support, education and employment options, budgeting, and liason with other agencies.

 Supported Living Service

 The Supported Living Service is an ACC funded contract that provides one-on-one support to clients who have experienced some form of serious injury.
-A large percentage of our clients have suffered a Traumatic Brain Injury or Spinal Injury, however, all our referrals come from serious injury teams within ACC, so we can encompass any form of serious injury that requires support.
+A large percentage of our clients have suffered a Traumatic Brain Injury or Spinal Injury, however, all our referrals come from the serious injury teams within ACC, so we can encompass any form of serious injury that requires support.
 Currently we have Supported Living Service teams in Auckland, Bay of Plenty, Waikato and Northland.
 Our current clients range in age from 8 to 85 years old.

 Our main objectives are to remain goal-focused, slowly fading out support as and when appropriate and to promote independence.

 Goodwood Park Healthcare Group re-modelled many of its 24/7 residential beds into this new service, as a part of redesigning Mental Health services to become more community orientated and more targeted to clients needs.

 The new service provides targeted inputs into the areas where people require support.
 This service enables clients to make more appropriate choices about where they live and who they live with.
 It also increases the clients ability to make decisions and take control over most areas of their life.